OpenAgenda/oa-public/README.md

 ### Commit Message Format

-> For use the changelog generator, you need to publish with the command `yarn lerna publish`
+> For use the changelog generator, you need to publish with the command `yarn release` or `yarn lerna publish`

 Each commit message consists of a **header**, a **body** and a **footer**.
 The header has a special format that includes a **type**, a **scope** and a **subject**: